Behavioral and Social Sciences Pathway

 Disability Research and Dissemination Center (DRDC): DRDC is a partnernship among the University of South Carolina, the State University of New York Upstate Medical University and the American Association of Health and Disability.
 Its purpose is to conduct research, train professionals, complete specific projects and disseminate knowledge related to birth defects, disabilities, human development and blood disorders.

 Global Health: The Arnold School of Public Health has been involved in global health initiatives and growing our international presence through education, research and outreach since 1975.
 The goal is to respond to global health challenges by promoting collaborative research among students, faculty and stakeholders around the world.

 PASOs: This community-based organization helps the Latino community and service providers work together to offer community health programs covering prenatal education, women’s and family health topics, access to health care and cultural competency.

 Technology Center to Promote Healthy Lifestyles (TecHealth): TecHealth is a SmartState Center comprised of an interdisciplinary team of research scientists and dedicated to students.
 Creating and utilizing innovative technology can solve some of the most pressing chronic health problems facing the citizens of South Carolina.

 Institute for Families in Society: The institute tackles critical issues such as mental health, trauma, abuse and neglect and helps partners access training and support to deliver evidence-based services.

-SmartHOME: The University of South Carolina’s SmartHOME Center is helping older adults remain healthy and independent by developing technologies that will enable them to remain at home with adequate support.
-This innovative center is one of the many SmartState centers at Carolina, designed to advance the quality of life for South Carolinians and the economy of our state.
+SmartHOME: South Carolina’s SmartHOME Center is helping older adults remain healthy and independent by developing technologies that will enable them to remain at home with adequate support.
+This innovative center is one of the many SmartState centers on campus, designed to advance the quality of life for South Carolinians and the economy of our state.

 Where does it all lead?
 Learn more about potential careers related to this pathway.